Warehouse Racking Layout

 How do you approach the initial design?

-If you over complicate the layout, there’s a much higher chance things can go wrong.
+If you over-complicate the warehousing layout, there’s a much higher chance things can go wrong.

 That doesn’t mean that we can’t design layouts to cope with complex problems, but we always try to find the most logical and simplest solutions as these are the ones most likely to work in practice.